 PHED 2C GOLF III

-This course is for the experienced golfer and provides an opportunity to play local courses.
-It is recommended that students take PHED 2B or have intermediate golf skills before enrolling.
+This course is designed for the experienced golfer.
+Topics covered will include swing technique for various types of golf shots, course etiquette and course management.
 Combinations of PHED 2A, 2B and 2C may be taken four times for credit.